-Gregory Freeland of the Department of Political Science, Director of the Global Studies Program, faculty adviser to Model United Nations and Psi Sigma Alpha, the Political Science Honor Society.
+Gregory Freeland of the Department of Political Science, Director of the Global Studies Program, faculty adviser to Model United Nations.

 He teaches courses on Social Movements, American Politics, Latin American/Caribbean Politics and Culture, and Music and Civil Rights Movement.
 He has led travel seminars to Jamaica and Cuba.
 He is a member of the Caribbean Studies Association and the Western Political Science Association.